 This Flipped and Flexible Calculus class will be modeled after the flipped classroom approach.
 This means that students will watch videos and do activities online before attending class to prepare for the days class.
 Then, during class time, students will actively work on math problems, engage in discussions, and work in groups.

-Exams (3 midterms, 1 final) will be in-person and proctored.
-Students in hybrid sections must take exams on the OSU main campus.
-Online students may take common evening exams at Ohio State or proctored exams at their local high school or other local test proctoring site.
+Exams are common across all sections of the course, including the Flipped and Flexible sections.
+Flipped and Flexible students will take online assessments in the same manner as students in other sections of the course.
+Students in hybrid sections must take any in-person assessments on the OSU main campus.
+Online students may take in-person at Ohio State or at their local high school or other local test proctoring site.
 Ohio State regional campus students may make arrangements with their regional math learning centers to take the exams there.
 Other distance students may take exams at approved testing centers such as local community colleges; students are responsible for all fees associated with such testing centers.

 For more information, please contact Elizabeth Miller.